 THTR 3377 Fashion and Decor: A Cultural History (Spring: 3 credits)

 Jacqueline Dalley and Crystal Tiala

 An upper-level theatre studies course.
 Trends in fashion and interior decoration simultaneously shape and are shaped by the culture from which they grow.
 When we look at styles of a particular period, we see reflections not just of personal taste, but also social values, political and economic developments, influence of popular culture, new technology, and the overall mood of the period.
 Through lectures, discussions and visual research projects, this class will examine trends in fashion and decor as they relate to the cultures of the 18th, 19th, and 20th centuries, highlighting the correlation between fashion, decorative arts, architecture, and interior design.

 THTR 3387 Modern Theatre and Drama (Fall/Spring, alternate years: 3 credits)

-This upper-level theatre studies course traces the development of modern European drama from Ibsen to Beckett, or roughly speaking, from 1875 to 1975.
-Other major dramatists to be studied include Strindberg, Chekhov, Shaw, Pirandello, Brecht, Genet, and Ionesco.
-The various movements within modernism – naturalism, symbolism, expressionism, futurism, and surrealism – are also examined.
-Students are expected to read one or two plays a week, write two substantial papers, and take a comprehensive exam.
+This upper-level theater studies course traces the development of modern European drama from Ibsen to Beckett, or roughly speaking, from 1875 to 1975.
+Other major dramatists to be studied include Strindberg, Chekhov, Shaw, Pirandello, Brecht, Genet and Ionesco.
+The various movements within modernism--naturalism, symbolism, expressionism, futurism and surrealism --are also examined.

 THTR 3376 American Musical Theatre (Fall, alternate years: 3 credits)